 You can also explore PLUS loans, which are offered by the federal government to parents to help their children offset the cost of tuition, fees, and other related expenses.

-Subsidized loans have more favorable loan terms because of the way interest accrues, which makes them the better choice for undergraduate students.
+Subsidized loans have more favorable loan terms because of the way interest accrues, which makes them a better choice for undergraduate students.

-Prior to accepting any loan offers, be sure to read the fine print so you know what you’re signing up for.
+Prior to accepting a loan, be sure to read the fine print so you know what you’re signing up for.
 Otherwise, there could be harsh financial consequences later on down the line.